A business is only as good as its understanding and relatability to its audience.

 The first step in creating an ideal customer persona is zeroing in on the size of the organization that you're selling to.
 This makes it easier to know how many people are involved in the decision process.

 For instance, think of a funnel system and how responsibility trickles down.
-Smaller companies have fewer people, so the decision making is done by a much smaller group than in the multi-billion dollar corporations.
+Smaller companies have fewer people, so the decision-making is done by a much smaller group than in the multi-billion dollar corporations.

-This also mean smaller budgets, with people only being capable of handling a few projects, deadlines, and priorities at a time.
+This also means smaller budgets, with people only being capable of handling a few projects, deadlines, and priorities at a time.
 That means sales cycles are shorter, and there aren't as many stakeholders if any.